dinushchathurya/script-book/Ansible/Samples/EC2/AWS Role/README.md

+### Instruction

-### Create Role with EC2 full access and attached it to Ansible master node's IAM
+Create Role with EC2 full access and attached it to Ansible master node's IAM